netsil/manifests/kubernetes/README.md

 ## Google Container Engine
 If you are using Google Container Engine to provision your Kubernetes cluster, you will need to modify the volume host paths in `netsil-rc.yaml` (and `netsil.yml`, if you are using that manifest file).

-The **hostPath** mounts default to directories within `/opt/netsil`, but the `/opt` folder is read-only for clusters provisioned by Google Container Engine.
-Thus, you should modify the `/opt/netsil` **hostPath** mounts to a different path like `/var/lib/netsil`, for instance.
+The **hostPath** mount directives default to directories within `/opt/netsil`, but the `/opt` folder is read-only for clusters provisioned by Google Container Engine.
+Thus, you should change the `/opt/netsil` **hostPath** mount directives to a different path, like `/var/lib/netsil` for instance.

 ## Using Netsil